BigBobbas/esphome_firmware/inmp441_mic_tests/README.md

-## These are recording samples from and inmp441 in an enclosure connected to an ESP32 standard Wroom32.
+## These are recording samples from an inmp441 installed in an enclosure with an ESP32 Wroom32.

 all recordings were sampled in the same location and recordings made using the assist_pipeline debug.